Office Zones: 4 Ways to be More Productive at Work

-One thing’s for certain: the way we work is changing, which mean offices are changing along with it.
+One thing’s for certain: the way we work is changing, which means offices are changing along with it.
 Technology has untethered us, making it easy to open a laptop or swipe a phone from virtually anywhere.
 Three-piece suits have given way to jeans and flannel, and the mysterious schedules of senior executives have been unveiled by the new norm of working out in the open.

 But is office design really one-size-fits-all?

-American Express Open Forum‘s short history of the office describes the evolution toward today’s open design in Open Office Backlash: Seeking Productivity in an Noisy World.
+American Express Open Forum‘s short history of the office describes the evolution toward today’s open design in Open Office Backlash: Seeking Productivity in a Noisy World.
 Fluid workspaces, while often more affordable, still demand thoughtful layout planning.
 While ideal for cross-pollination, relationship building and collaboration, many workers still long for quiet spaces for high-focus tasks and personal phone calls.
 And when it comes to productivity, research shows that it’s often diminished by disruption and noise.

 So the obvious question is: can we have it all?

 We believe the answer is yes—if done with intentionality.
 Designing a space with task-specific zones, also called a “palette of place,” is critical to the success of an open office.
 However, the physical environment must go hand-in-hand with a flexible culture and leadership that models their acceptance and use.

 The 4 types of office spaces everyone needs:

 Small groups can accomplish big things at Campfire Big Table with Shortcut 5-Star Chairs to provide mobility.
 Also pictured, Bivi Depot for convenient storage.